 As I said, Nazaré is world-famous for its big waves, but the beach itself is not really where it happens (see further).
 Swimming is possible in Nazaré, but look for a more protected spot (in the direction of the cliffs) and keep an eye on the warning flags – the waves by the beach looked quite big even in spring.

-Fishermen’s district – Bairro dos Pescadores
+Fishermen’s District – Bairro dos Pescadores

 After we managed to convince the kids to leave the wooden boats, we set to explore the fishermen’s district.

 It’s a really nice area to ‘get lost’ and explore more.
 The fishermen’s district has a very local feel and the houses are built so close to one another that it makes you feel a bit like an intruder.
-Barefoot kids playing soccer, laundry flapping in the wind, men mending fish nets, and older people sitting on benches and catching up on the latest gossip – this is the more authentic Nazaré that you find in the back streets, just a few steps from the more tourist-oriented seaside promenade.
+Barefoot kids playing soccer, laundry flapping in the wind, men mending fish nets, and older people sitting on benches and catching up on the latest gossip… This is the more authentic side of Nazaré town that you find in the back streets, just a few steps from the more tourist-oriented seaside promenade.

 While Nazaré beach feels very lively and is a bit touristy, the fishermen’s district is a place that feels like it hasn’t changed in a hundred years.
 It looks like time stood still here and it’s easy to imagine the little fishermen’s village that Nazaré once was.